SimonVerhoeven/archunit-demo/README.md

 #### Onion architecture

-Using `OnionArchitecture` we define our domain, application services, and adapter and verify whether our classes adhere to these (with optionally some exclusions).
+Using `OnionArchitecture`, we define our domain, application services, and adapter and verify whether our classes adhere to these (with optionally some exclusions).

 ````Java
 @Test